Wyoming (1947 film)

 Wyoming is a 1947 American Western film directed by Joseph Kane and starring Wild Bill Elliott, Vera Ralston and John Carroll.
 It was produced by Republic Pictures.
 While Republic specialized in lower-budget second features, it also released more prestigious films such as this in an attempt to compete with the major studios.
 The film's sets were designed by the art director Frank Hotaling.

-Synopsis
+Plot

 When Karen Alderson returns from an education in Europe to Wyoming in the 1890s she finds that her father's large estate is being encroached by homesteaders.
 A land war breaks out, partly inspired by a cattle rustler who is using the conflict for his own ends.
 Karen falls in love with Glenn Forrester, her father's foreman, who tries to prevent bloodshed.